 “Assassin caterpillar” or, in Spanish, “taturana”—these are the names appointed to caterpillars of the genus Lonomia.
 It’s a name rightfully deserved: Species of the South American genus Lonomia are of medical significance due to their larval forms that may cause severe envenomation and even death to humans.
 Lonomia is often considered to be the most venomous genus of Lepidoptera, in particular L. obliqua, of which the hemotoxin is known to inflict severe envenomation and cause disseminated intravascular coagulation and haemorrhagic disease in victims.

-- Difficulty rating: 2/10 (Easiest Saturniidae I bred in my life, I produced 28 adults from just 30 eggs, which I paired up and them kept breeding the same bloodline for over 1.5 years, producing over 300 individuals from that line over time.
-I only give +1 point for the fact the larvae are toxic).
+- Difficulty rating: Very easy (Easiest Saturniidae I bred in my life, I produced 28 adults from just 30 eggs, which I paired up and them kept breeding the same bloodline for over 1.5 years, producing over 300 individuals from that line over time. )

 - Host plants: Ligustrum, Prunus, Fagus